Paul Benedict

-Paul Benedict (September 17, 1938 – December 1, 2008) was an American actor who made numerous appearances in television and films, beginning in 1965.
+Paul Bernard Benedict (September 17, 1938 – December 1, 2008) was an American actor who made numerous appearances in television and films, beginning in 1965.
 He was known for his roles as The Number Painter on the PBS children's show Sesame Street and as the English neighbor Harry Bentley on the CBS sitcom The Jeffersons.

 Early life

 Benedict was born in Silver City, New Mexico, the son of Alma Marie (née Loring), a journalist, and Mitchell M. Benedict, a doctor, and grew up in Massachusetts, where he graduated from Boston College High School and Suffolk University.
-Benedict served a tour of duty in the United States Marine Corps.
+Benedict served a tour of duty in the U.S. Marine Corps.
 His oversized jaw and large nose were partially attributed to acromegaly; he was first diagnosed with it by an endocrinologist who saw Benedict in a theatrical production.

 Film and TV work

 Norman Lear cast Benedict as a Zen Buddhist in Cold Turkey, which was completed in late fall 1969 but not released until February 1971.
 Benedict would go on to work with Lear in the coming years on various television projects.

 Benedict was best known for his role as Harry Bentley on the television series The Jeffersons.
 He played this role from the series' inception in 1975 until 1981, and then returned in 1983 and remained until the end of the series in 1985.
-His character was a well-mannered Englishman who lived in the apartment next door to George and Louise Jefferson.
-He worked at the United Nations as a translator and was a bachelor.
-He was liked by all of the characters on the show except George Jefferson, who found him annoying, but they eventually became friends as the show progressed.
-Harry was also known for telling boring, pointless stories about his past, particularly about his childhood and relatives in England.
+His character was a well-mannered English bachelor who lived in the apartment next door to George and Louise Jefferson.
+He worked at the United Nations as a translator.
+Bentley was liked by all of the characters on the show except George Jefferson, who found him annoying, but they gradually became friends as the show progressed.
+A recurring gag had Bentley telling boring, pointless stories about his past, particularly about his childhood and relatives in England.

-Benedict played the recurring character The Number Painter on the long-running children's PBS show Sesame Street.
+Benedict played the recurring character The Number Painter on the children's PBS show Sesame Street.

-Benedict played the father of a fugitive teen runaway in the 1971 film Taking Off, which was Miloš Forman’s first American film.
+Benedict played the father of a fugitive teen runaway in the 1971 film Taking Off, which was Miloš Forman's first American film.
 In the same year he had a small role as a food vendor in They Might Be Giants, starring George C. Scott.
 Perhaps his best-known movie role from that period was that of Reverend Lindquist in Sydney Pollack's 1972 film Jeremiah Johnson, starring Robert Redford.